• Skip to primary navigation

 Sunset Sailing

-Go on a sunset sailing cruise to get beautiful views of the coastline, snorkel and see the sunset from the water.
-Marlin del Rey is the most popular one and it costs $95 USD per adult for a sunset tour.
-They have an open bar, snacks and lunch.
-Other excellent companies are Blue Dolphin, Dream Chaser and Antares (sailboat).
+Go on a sunset sailing cruise to get beautiful views of the coastline, snorkel to see tropical fish and sea creatures and see the sunset from the water.
+Marlin del Rey is a popular one with an open bar, snacks and lunch on a big catamaran.
+Blue Dolphin offers a similar catamaran sailing tour but on a smaller boat and less people.

 Fishing

-Visiting beaches is a must since you’re close to some of the nicest beaches in Costa Rica like Avellanas, Grande, Langosta, Conchal, Flamingo, Mina and Brasilito.
+Visiting beaches is a must for beach lovers since you’re close to some of popular beaches in the Guanacaste province.
+Some of our personal favorite beaches in the area are Avellanas, Grande, Langosta, Conchal, Flamingo, Mina and Brasilito.

 Party